renzmann/renzmann.github.io/content/posts/poor_mans_dbt/index.md

 Creating a simple project with `make` and python
 ================================================

-I'm going to use a distilled and simplified example of a recent project I built using just a Makefile, some python, and a little SQL.
-By the end of this my hope is to show that simple tools can be efficient and reliable, and avoid the overhead of learning, installing, configuring, and inevitably debugging a complex tool.[^2]  Ultimately, I wanted to hand this project off in such a way that any of my teammates could maintain it if I was unavailable, so it has to be short, and stick to the tools I know they have installed.
+I'm going to use a distilled example of a recent project I built using just a Makefile, some python, and a little SQL.
+By the end of this my hope is to show that simple tools can be efficient and reliable, and avoid the overhead of learning, installing, configuring, and inevitably debugging something more complex.[^2] Ultimately, I wanted to hand this project off in such a way that any of my teammates could maintain it if I was unavailable, so it has to be short, and stick to the tools I know they have installed.

 Our goal is to produce an Excel file for executive consumption that has a meaningful summary of some data pulled out of our analytics warehouse.
 Overall,